-Is Camille Grammer Planning Return To ‘Real Housewives?’
+Is Camille Grammer Planning Return To ‘Real Housewives’?

 A post shared by Camille Grammer (@therealcamille) on

-Radaronline has dogged Camille Grammer, trying to get an answer out of her about a possible return to RHOBH, and finally, she has admitted that it’s a possibility.
+Radar Online has dogged Camille Grammer, trying to get an answer out of her about a possible return to RHOBH, and finally, she has admitted that it’s a possibility.

 “It’s something I’ve been toying with the last three years.”